 Cal/OSHA’s COVID-19 Standards Now Aligned to Public Health Guidance

-By Ira J Klein, Joseph Marcus, & Ryan D Derry
+By Ira Klein, Joseph Marcus, & Ryan D. Derry

 On June 17, 2021, the California Occupational Safety and Health Standards Board (“Standards Board”) approved revisions to the emergency temporary standards (“ETS”) for COVID-19 prevention that went into effect on November 30, 2020.
 The revisions align California’s workplace requirements with recent guidance from the California Department of Public Health (“CDPH”).
 Ordinarily, the approved standards would be subject to a 10-day review by the California Office of Administrative Law for approval, but Governor Gavin Newsom issued an executive order to give the revisions immediate effect.